5 Tips for Healthier Hair

 Especially wet hair which is fragile and breaks easier.
 So, be gentle and avoid brushing your hair when it’s super wet.
 And trade in your cotton bath towel for soft microfiber or an old t-shirt and blot hair dry.

 Keep it loose

 Putting your hair into a ponytail with an elastic hair tie is great for getting quick control over unruly hair.
 Skip the tight elastic bands, which can damage your cuticles, causing breakage.
 Try the well-loved cloth scrunchie to help keep your hair friction-free and fabulous.

 The cutting edge of your stylist’s shears!
 Regular trims are a must!
 Having your ends trimmed on a regular basis will take care of any split ends and help keep hair looking healthy.

 We all know heat is a blessing and a curse when it comes to your hair.
 We couldn’t imagine facing the day without our super-hot flat irons and blow dryers.
 Give your hair a cool rinse after shampooing to close those cuticles and prevent frizz.
 For the same reason, blast your hair with the cool setting on the blow dryer during a blowout.

 Give your hair the treatment it deserves and make every day a good hair day!
 If you’re passionate about rocking beautiful hair and creating signature styles, a career in cosmetology may be right for you!
 The beauty industry is growing and the demand for talented cosmetologists is on the rise.
-To learn more about the world ofcontact your local state licensing board to find in your area.
+To learn more about the world of cosmetology, contact your local state licensing board to find programs and schools in your area.